Allen-Synthesis/EuroPi/troubleshooting.md

 # Troubleshooting the EuroPi module

 This document should help you fix any problems you might be having with the hardware or software of the module.
 If you have any other issues that aren't covered in this document, please create an Issue on this GitHub repository using the template.
+You can search through this file for the error message you are getting or just press Ctrl-F and paste the message.

 ## Couldn't find the device automatically